 Sheridan field placement agencies require a police record check for vulnerable sector persons and a current record of immunization.
 Students will be required to provide this documentation directly to their field placement prior to the start of the placement and at their own expense.
 Students who cannot meet these requirements may have limited field placement opportunities.
-Please refer to Sheridan's health services' immunization information for complete details, or come in to one of the campus health centres.

 For Your Information

 Before undertaking this program, you should be aware that under the provisions of the Regulated Health Profession and Nursing Acts, to qualify to write the RPN registration exams, you must:

 - Be a Canadian citizen, or a permanent resident of Canada or be authorized under the Immigration Act.